 The Italian watchmaking brand Officine Panerai has presented its new take on the idea of a branded watch.
-Or, in other words, its growing family of Ferrari-branded chronograph watches has just received another member.
-This time, it is the Panerai Ferrari Chronograph DLC (Ref.
-FER00038) limited edition wristwatch.
+Or, in other words, its growing family of Ferrari-branded chronographs has just received another member.
+This time, it is the limited edition Panerai Ferrari Chronograph DLC (Ref.
+FER00038).

 The new model is delivered in a signature cushion-shaped case impressive 45 millimeters in width, which is covered with special DLC coating.